 I actually considered using a metal doormat as an insert, but I decided to go searching online and found this.
 It’s made by Nuvo Iron.
-Their site does not sell them, but I purchased mine here and had an excellent experience.
-They have several styles to choose from.
-(BTW, this is NOT a sponsored post.
-I just love my window insert and want to share!)
+Their site does not sell them, but you can find this one on Amazon HERE.

 First I had to figure out how to work around the window.